OpenCDI/opencdi-scripts/README.md

 For the reduce of the time of CDI startup, pull coshapp image before the first invokation of cdictl.

 ```
-for i in core admin rootless firefox thunderbird libreoffice; do
+for i in core admin firefox thunderbird libreoffice; do
-  docker pull coshapp/$i:debian-10.7
+  docker pull coshapp/$i:debian-10.9
 done
 ```